 Ultrasound of the thyroid gland in men

-Often, ultrasound of the thyroid gland is prescribed to men by related specialists to establish a diagnosis (therapists, cardiologists, oncologists, gastroenterologists).
+Often, thyroid ultrasound for men is prescribed by related specialists to establish a diagnosis (general practitioners, cardiologists, oncologists, gastroenterologists).

 Ultrasound of the thyroid gland in children